JT8D-17/XLua-Utils-for-X-Plane/Documentation/NCHeadset.md

 <a name="3"></a>
 ### 3. Menu/Functionality

-The _"Headset"_ submenu is available when a _"persistence.cfg"_ file was found during XLuaUtils' initialization.
+The _"Headset"_ sub-menu is available when a _"persistence.cfg"_ file was found during XLuaUtils' initialization.

 ![XLuaUtils NCHeadset Menu](Images/XLuaUtils_NCHeadset.jpg  "XLuaUtils NCHeadset Menu")